superphunthyme/n-puzzle/README.md

 The macro **DIM** in board.h defines the size of aboard.

 ## Use
-Run `./n-puzzle` to use a predetermined (may switch to random) board
+Run `./n-puzzle` to use a random board

 ### Specify a board as follows:
 `./n-puzzle` 5 6 3 4 8 1 2 15 10 7 0 11 12 9 14 13